-In the event a student withdraws, drops out, or is expelled from the College prior to the end of a semester or summer term of enrollment, the student's eligibility for institutional funds used for tuition, room, and board (board is not available during summer) will be equal to the percentage of total institutional charges as determined by the withdrawal policy.
-See refund policy below.
+In the event a student withdraws, drops out, or is expelled from the College prior to the end of a semester or summer term of enrollment, the student's eligibility for institutional funds used for tuition, room, and board (board is not available during summer) will be equal to the percentage of total institutional charges as determined by the Tuition Refund Schedule.
+See below.